 According to Guitarist journalist David Mead, who examined the guitar for an article in 1995, the ash body is indeed white although it might appear to be aged Olympic White, pale green or even blue-ish on some pictures.
 The guitar features an anodized gold 8 hole 1-ply pickguard, custom gold plated tremolo system and output jack and Kluson Deluxe tuners.
 The pickups appear to be original 1954 Fenders with a 3-way pickup switch (the 5-way switch didn’t surface until the mid 70’s).

 The guitar made its first appearance on the live promo clips filmed for David’s first solo album in 1978.
 It’s is not documented whether it was used for the album or not.
-However, it features on Another brick in the Wall (part 2) where David used it for the rhythms, which was recorded straight into the desk.
+Later, he would use it during the The Wall sessions, including that famous rhythm guitar on Another Brick in the Wall (part 2), which was recorded by plugging the #0001 straight into the mixing console.

 David also used the guitar on the recording of Paul McCartney’s “Back to the Egg” album and the song “So Glad to See You Here”.
-The track was also filmed at Abbey Road featuring David and the Strat as a part of McCartney’s “Rockestra” in 1979.
-The guitar was again used on the filming of the video for Brian Ferry’s “Is You Love Strong enough”.
-In 1991 David and the Strat is filmed with Jeff Baxter at Abbey Road for an impromptu jam.
+The track was also filmed in 1979 at Abbey Road Studios, featuring McCartney’s all-star Rockestra, with David playing the #0001 Strat.

-For the celebration of the Stratocaster’s 50th anniversary in 2004 at the Wembley Arena it was only natural for David to showcase the Strat on two of the three songs he performed for during the show, – Coming Back to Life and Marooned (this was the second time Marooned was performed, the first being in Oslo, Norway in 1994 on the Division Bell tour).
-David used the red 1983 Stratocaster on the third song, Sorrow.
+For the celebration of the Stratocaster’s 50th anniversary in 2004, an impressive line up of guitar greats shared the stage at London’s Wembley Arena.
+David Gilmour performed three songs with the “house band”, including Coming Back to Life and Marooned (this was the second time Marooned was performed, the first being in Oslo, Norway in 1994 on the Division Bell tour).
+Both songs featuring the #0001 Stratocaster, which obviously was only fitting for the event.
+The third song, Sorrow, was performed with David’s then favoured guitar, the 1983 ’57 CAR reissue Strat with the EMG pickups.
+The show was later released on DVD.

 Later, Seymour got the original body at Charvel’s, slapped on a random 1957 neck that he’d bought from Phil Kubicki, wounded new 1960’s replica pickups and sold it to Phil Taylor.
 This guitar also had a #0001 serial number on the neckplate.